docker-library/docs/postgres/README.md

 The four easiest ways to get around this:

-1.	on host machine, use the matching UID:GID that the container installs for postgres user/group.
-This being 999:999 for Debian based containers and 70:70 for Alpine based containers.
+1.	on the host, use the same UID:GID that the container defines for postgres user/group.
+These are 999:999 for Debian based containers and 70:70 for Alpine based containers.

 2.	allow the image to use [the `nss_wrapper` library](https://cwrap.org/nss_wrapper.html) to "fake" `/etc/passwd` contents for you (see [docker-library/postgres#448](https://github.com/docker-library/postgres/pull/448) for more details)